ianacaburian/LiveShaderPalette/README.md

   - To get started quickly, run the app, then copy the shaders from this repo's ShaderExamples folder into the app's CWD folder (located in your Documents folder).

 ## How to use
->Fragment files must end with a ".frag" file extension.
+>Fragment file extension must be ".frag".
 ##### Load files via folder
   - Click the "Refresh folder" button to reload all panels using the files currently in "CWD".
 ##### Load files via drag-and-drop